-That’s because most of the 45 million Americans with student loan debt have fixed interest rates, meaning the amount they pay is locked in for the life of their loan.
+If you borrowed money to attend college, you most likely won’t feel any impact when the Federal Reserve cuts interest rates.
+That’s because most of the 45 million Americans with student loan debt have fixed interest rates, which means that payments don’t change for the life of their loan.
 Even then, the majority of borrowers have federal student loans, and Congress determines those interest rates, not the U.S. central bank.

 If you have a federal student loan

-While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it serves as a benchmark for the rates you have to pay on other loans, such as credit cards and auto loans.
+While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it serves as a benchmark for the rates you have to pay on loans, such as credit cards and auto loans.
 Essentially, if the Fed hikes or cuts the fed funds rate, interest rates on those loans respond in kind.

 If you have a variable-rate student loan

 If your student loan has a variable interest rate, you’ll feel the Fed rate changes the most.
 When the Fed raises or lowers borrowing costs, your interest rates will likely respond.

 Most student loans with variable rates come from private, nonfederal sources.
 This means that the lender that offered the loan determines the interest rate.
 That rate is pegged to the federal funds rate, so it typically responds to any Fed adjustments.
 Some loans could be tied to the prime rate, which is also tied to the federal funds rate.

 The bottom line: Variable interest rates are tied to the Fed rate.
 When the Fed rate goes up, your interest rate goes up and you’ll face a higher monthly payment.
 When it goes down, you could be paying less per month.